voyagerr1/RigForSteamVR/README.md

 Select either Box Collider or Convex Mesh Collider

 **-How it works-**
-Will Parent selected object to a new empty object
+-Parents selected object to a new empty object
-Add collider to child object
+-Adds a collider to child object
-Add Rigidbody, Interactable and Throwable scripts
+-Adds Rigidbody, Interactable and Throwable scripts to parent